bmaingret/bmaingret.github.io/_posts/2021-11-15-Docker-and-Poetry.md

 ## Stage: Build

-Nothing fancy here, we use the `poetry build` command, and add the `--flag wheel` parameter to only build the wheel.
+We first use the `poetry build` command, and add the `--flag wheel` parameter to only build the wheel.

+Then we use `poetry export` to get a file containing dependency version contrainsts for our future pip installation.
+We pass the `--without-hashes` but this could be removed and take part of `pip install --require-hashes`.

 ```dockerfile
 FROM staging as build